Canadian wildfires bring haze to Philly skies

-Have you noticed a smoky haze across the skies above Philadelphia on Thursday morning?
+Have you noticed a smoky haze across the skies above Philadelphia this week?

 That's because, once again, smoke from a wildfire in Canada has drifted over the city, causing a hazy sky.